CartoDB/carto-vl/docs/guides/04-data-driven-visualizations.md

 However, this is probably not what you want.
 The reason for this is that a change of `3x` in width is not perceive as a change of `3x`, because we perceive the change of area, not the change of width, and the change of area when triplicating the width is not a `3x`, but a `9x`.
 Basic geometry tells us that the area of a circle is proportional to the square of its radius.

 If we don't want to accentuate differences we'll need to take the square root.
-This can be done with the a little bit uglier:
+This can be done with:
 ```
 // We'll need to take the square of the output values to specify the widths and not the areas
 width: sqrt(ramp($number, [0, 50^2]))